CNN controversies: 2022 Nong Bua Lamphu massacre

 One of the two CNN reporters reporting the crime was seen leaving the crime scene by climbing over the low wall and fence around the compound, and over the police tape.
 The reporters were fined and had to leave the country as they had been working under tourists visas.
 Police investigations determined that they were let in by a personnel who had no authority over such matters.
 CNN's video report of the crime scene was later pulled from their website.
-The Foreign Correspondents' Club of Thailand criticized the action as "unethical" and "insensitive" while the reporters and CNN apologised over the reporting.
+The Foreign Correspondents' Club of Thailand criticized the action as "unethical" and "insensitive" while the reporters and CNN apologized over the reporting.